-We are pleased that our gender pay gap has decreased, which is due to more female employees moving into the upper and upper middle quartiles.
-Notably, the upper quartile has increased from 58% to 70%, which supports our knowledge that we are able to attract, engage and develop all employees and potential employees, regardless of gender.
+We are pleased that our gender pay gap has decreased again this year.
+This is due to more female employees moving into the upper and upper middle quartiles.
+Notably, since 2017, the mean gender pay gap has decreased from 14.57% to 4.29%, which supports our knowledge that we are able to attract, engage and develop all employees and potential employees, regardless of gender.